iamnicholastom/summarizer/README.md

 ### Pipe Configuration

-In `summarizer.ts`, you'll find settings for the AI model (xai:grok-beta), temperature, max tokens, etc., which you can adjust for different summarization outcomes.
+In `summarizer.ts`, you'll find settings for the AI model (openai:gpt-4o-mini), temperature, max tokens, etc., which you can adjust for different summarization outcomes.
 Make sure the apiKey matches your .env variable name.

 ## Troubleshooting

 ### Common Issues

 - **API Key Issues**: Confirm your API key is correctly set in your .env file.
 If authentication errors occur, verify the key name and value match what's expected in summarizer.ts
-- **Model Performance**: If the model xai:grok-beta doesn't perform as expected, you might need to adjust settings or consider alternative models if available
+- **Model Performance**: If the model openai:gpt-4o-mini doesn't perform as expected, you might need to adjust settings or consider alternative models if available